 “Ouch!” is never something you should say when breastfeeding your baby.
-You read that right, breastfeeding should not cause pain.
+You read that right.
+Breastfeeding should not cause pain.
 In fact, it is of no benefit to you or your baby if breastfeeding is causing you pain.

 What are some of the reasons for sore nipples from nursing?

-Pulling your baby close to your body when their chin is in that forward position means the weight of your breast will support and stabilize their chin as they open their mouth very wide and extend their tongue out over the bottom gum line, cupping areolar tissue.
+Pulling your baby close to your body when their chin is in a more forward position means the weight of your breast will support and stabilize their chin as they open their mouth very wide and extend their tongue out over the bottom gum line, cupping areolar tissue.

-While breastfeeding, you should be comfortable and so should your baby.
+While breastfeeding, you should be comfortable, and so should your baby.
 Placing your baby on a pillow at your breast can position your baby too high or in an awkward position for feeding.
-Use pillows to support you and you support your baby.
+Use pillows to support you, and you support your baby.

-If you are having a hard time getting milk out, try taking a warm shower.
+If you have difficulty getting milk out, take a warm shower.
 Lean forward using gravity to help release milk.
 Using very gentle massage and hand expression can encourage milk to flow and fluid to move.
-After you have nursed your baby or pumped your milk out, you may find relief using a cold pack on your breast.
+You may find relief using a cold pack on your breast after you have nursed your baby or pumped your milk out.
 You can take a probiotic like Lacta-Biotic to help with breast pain and support breast health.
-The strain L. Fermentum has been found to relieve pain from plugged ducts.
+The strain L. fermentum has been found to relieve pain from plugged ducts.

 Your pump uses suction to express milk, but your baby nurses using suction and compression.
 Adding compressions with your hand while you pump will remove more milk.
 Using a heat pack before and during pumping to relax the smooth muscles and increase blood flow helps with milk flow and letdowns.
 (1)